Seven Mistakes to Avoid When You First Start Investing

 "Buyer beware," warns Russell.
 If you want a great way to increase the chances of losing your money, bet it all on penny stocks.

-These are stocks that trade at low price points – typically, for less than $5 per share – in over-the-counter (OTC) markets.
+These stocks trade at low price points — typically, for less than $5 per share — in over-the-counter (OTC) markets.
 They can look like cheap deals and be enticing for investors with small balances, but they're highly risky investments.

-"Many of these companies go out of business and your investment could easily become worthless," Russell says.
-"There can be major swings in the value of penny stocks and you might not see it coming because there is often very little reliable information on these companies."
+"Many of these companies go out of business, and your investment could easily become worthless," Russell says.
+"There can be major swings in the value of penny stocks, and you might not see it coming, because there is often very little reliable information on these companies."

-OTC markets are also not regulated the same way as more established exchanges, such as the New York Stock Exchange (NYSE).
 "There is less oversight and regulation for penny stocks, and that makes you more vulnerable," Russell adds.
-And by the time you spot trouble, it may be too late to sell because everyone else is probably trying to do the same.
+By the time you spot trouble, it might be too late to sell, because everyone else is probably trying to do the same.

 "True wealth is built by owning solid companies, not rolling the dice on speculative companies," says David A. Schneider, a certified financial planner with Schneider Wealth Strategies.